Jason0917/Flying-Cows/README.md

 UAlberta Multimedia Program MM802 Course Project: Real-Time cow counting from video or image stack captured from a drone

+Codes of the project will be uploaded once this semester would be ended.

 ## Get Started

 ### Package Installation with CocoaPods